HoriaNegreanu/CTS-Seminar/Assignment2/README.txt

 6. Meaningful Names:
-	Changed all variables to use camel case to be more consistent Changed the names of some variables to be more meaningful
+	Changed all variables to use camel case to be more consistent Changed the names of some variables to be more meaningful Changed the names of some functions to be more meaningful
 7. Single Responsability:
 	Outsource the way the broker fee is computed
 8. Classes and Interfaces:
-	Created the RateInterface class which adds the getMonthlyRate() function so the user will have to override it
+	Created the RateInterface class which adds the getMonthlyRate() function so the user will have to override it Added more setters and getters.
+	Added daysActive in the constructor
 9. Functions:
 	In constructor used the set functions to set the values for the variables so the code won't repeat Functions split into multiple simple stupid methods, like the calculateBrokerFee formula